 - If you plan on eating the seeds yourself, they're delicious when soaked in water and then roasted.

 It's especially important to use organic products if you're planning to bring the flowers into your house, and even more so if you want to consume the sunflower seeds.
-Non-toxic solutions that are free from harsh chemicals, like Earth's Ally Insect Control and Disease Control sprays, are OMRI Listed® for use in organic gardening and safe for use on consumables.
+Earth's Ally Insect Control and Disease Control sprays are OMRI Listed® for use in organic gardening and safe for use on consumables.